speedshop/cache_stache/README.md

 [![CI](https://github.com/speedshop/cache_stache/actions/workflows/ci.yml/badge.svg)](https://github.com/speedshop/cache_stache/actions/workflows/ci.yml)

+Have you ever had to work with a Redis cache provider which doesn't provide hitrate stats?
+It's a bummer.
+Use this gem!

 CacheStache tracks cache hit rates for Rails apps.
 It counts how often your cache has data (hits) and how often it does not (misses).
 You can view these counts on a web page.

-A higher hit rate means your app finds data in the cache more often.
-This means fewer slow calls to your database or other services.
-CacheStache helps you see this rate over time and spot problems.

 ## Features